 I’ve enjoyed reading your answers and history of nude swimming.
 And the topic of masturbation.
 I am happy that you shared your positive opinions concerning this issue.
 My question here is: Do you believe that the prohibitions in the Old Testament no longer apply to Christians today?
 Concerning same sex marriage – are Christian men free to practice anal intercourse, and is it no longer considered a sin?

 Frank answers: Men have been practicing anal sex with one another since time immemorial.
 In some societies, both among traditional tribes and in classical civilizations, it was a part of initiation into adult manhood.
-It was believed by traditional tribes in New Guinea that an older man imparted virility into a young man by injecting his semen into the lad.
+It was believed by traditional tribes in New Guinea and Melanesia that an older man imparted virility into a young man by injecting his semen into the lad.
 Military societies like ancient Sparta and the Germanic tribes practiced it as a form of initiation.
-Anal sex continues to be practiced among gay men around the world, although not all men enjoy it.
-It can also be an opposite sex practice.
+Anal sex continues to be practiced among gay men around the world, although not all gay men enjoy it.
+It can also be a man-woman practice.
 Does the Bible, particular the Old Testament, condemn the practice?

 The “prohibitions” of the Old Testament fall into two broad categories: cultic and moral.
 The early church decided that the cultic laws, many of which related to the Temple sacrifices, no longer applied to Christians because Christ has fulfilled the Old Testament sacrifices by his once-for-all sacrifice of atonement on the cross.
 After the destruction of the Jerusalem Temple by Romans in 70 AD, the sacrificial cult ceased and Jews and Christians thereafter referred to prayers as “spiritual sacrifices.”